 Forest is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Forest are slightly less educated than the national average of 21.84% for the average city or town: 15.73% of adults in Forest have a bachelor's degree or advanced degree
+The percentage of adults in Forest with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.92% of adults in Forest have a bachelor's degree or advanced degree.

-The per capita income in Forest in 2010 was $16,806, which is middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $67,224 for a family of four.
+The per capita income in Forest in 2010 was $17,515, which is middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $70,060 for a family of four.
+However, Forest contains both very wealthy and poor people as well.

 Forest is an extremely ethnically-diverse city.
 The people who call Forest home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Forest residents report their race to be White, followed by Black or African-American.
+The greatest number of Forest residents report their race to be Black or African-American, followed by White.
 Forest also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.26% of the city’s residents.
-Important ancestries of people in Forest include Italian, Scottish, Irish, and Scots-Irish.
+People of Hispanic or Latino origin account for 23.77% of the city’s residents.
+Important ancestries of people in Forest include Italian, Scottish, English, and German.

 The most common language spoken in Forest is English.
 Other important languages spoken here include Spanish and Chinese.